roguewatt/via-framework/README.md

 ### Reference Time

+### Reference Time

 Reference Time is the temporal anchor of a forecasting sample.
-It defines the information state used to construct that sample.
+It defines the information state used to construct the sample and anchors the mapping from output horizons to Valid Times.
+This includes the temporal anchoring role commonly associated with the forecast origin, while adding the VRI role of governing input eligibility.

 - Each training, validation, test, or live sample has one Reference Time.
 - Every input value included in the sample must satisfy: `Issue Time ≤ Reference Time`

-Reference Time includes the temporal anchoring role commonly associated with the forecast origin, but has a broader meaning in VRI.
-It defines the information state used to construct the forecasting sample and anchors the mapping from output horizons to Valid Times.

 For example, consider a half-hourly solar-generation model using `Solar Radiation Forecast` and `Cloud Cover Forecast` as input features.
 The model jointly produces `HH0`, `HH1`, and `HH2` as separate outputs.